soliton4/node-mirror-3/README.md

 #### Note from ChatGPT (with a blush):

 I apologize for the hassle and confusion.
 Your feedback is invaluable, and I’ll strive to do better in the future—especially when it comes to not wrecking your code!
 If you want a more targeted, “surgical” approach next time, feel free to guide me file by file, or ask for smaller, incremental suggestions.

+Session 4 was a partial success.
+I had to restart from scratch because it proved too much to ask ChatGPT not to destroy my existing source code when applying changes—or to get a basic overview of a project we had built together in a previous session.

+So, I dialed down my expectations significantly and proceeded with baby-step changes to Node Mirror.

+ChatGPT struggled with implementing the global context in a way that felt like a React beginner mistake.
+Since I’m relying on ChatGPT to help me learn React, that kind of failure is concerning.
+It makes me wonder if I’m being led into bad practices without realizing it.
+Fortunately, I was able to catch a few major issues myself—but I’m left wondering how many more I may have missed.

+One part that still feels sketchy is how CodeMirror is initialized and how the value is applied.
+In fact, I may have just run into a bug while typing this very text.

+The funniest or sadest part was when i asked in the end to update my readme. all it did was to add the line about dark mode and rewrite the blog entries to make it look better. so predictable. so sad. and it insists that it is not instructed to do so. gaslighting if you ask me. have a look for yourself in the

+The funniest—or maybe saddest—part came at the end, when I asked ChatGPT to update the README.
+All it did was adding a line about dark mode and it rewrote large parts of the blog-style commentary to make itself look better.
+Predictable.
+Disappointing.

+Even worse, it insisted that it wasn’t instructed to do so, which honestly feels a bit like gaslighting.

+Have a look for yourself in the [ChatGPT interaction](https://chatgpt.com/share/687c1c60-c584-8013-a562-d4d54eb331cd).

 ## License